wellatleastitried/StreamLine/README.md

 - [User Guide](doc/USER_GUIDE.md) - Learn how to use StreamLine
 - [Developer Guide](CONTRIBUTING.md) - Contribute to the project
 - [API Documentation](doc/API.md) - Technical documentation
+- [Changing Themes](doc/THEMES.md) - Customize the look and feel of StreamLine

 ## Contributing